What is a mind palace — and how do you use it?

 - The Alec Baldwin ABC speech in Glengarry Glen Ross.

-- When Neo realises that he is the one in The Matrix.
+- When Keanu Reeves as Neo realises that he is the one in The Matrix.

-- When Jason Bourne (Matt Damon) explains that he can run flat-out at “this altitude” for two miles before “his hands start shaking.”
+- When Matt Damon as Jason Bourne explains that he can run flat-out at “this altitude for two miles before my hands start shaking.”

-- When Bruce Willis in Pulp Fiction explains that, “Zed’s dead baby, Zed’s dead.”
+- When Bruce Willis as Butch Coolidge in Pulp Fiction explains that, “Zed’s dead baby, Zed’s dead.”

-- When agent Cooper is throwing rocks together with the Twin Peaks police department to increase the effectiveness of his deductions.
+- When Kyle MacLachlan as Dale Cooper is throwing rocks together with the Twin Peaks police department to increase the effectiveness of his deductions.

 - The Al Pacino speech in Any Given Sunday.